Located on the Outskirts of Florence

 Casa Palmira in a Glance:

-Type:6 B&B rooms and 1 self catering apartment
+Type: 6 rooms with breakfast and 1 self catering apartment

 Distance: Florence (40 min) & Borgo San Lorenzo (20 min)